Margaret Lindsay Holton: Fine furniture design and construction

-Holton apprenticed with her father, Luther Janna Holton (1922-2002), cabinetmaker and sole-proprietor of Holton Fine Furniture of Hamilton before going into business for herself in 1986 as a Canadian fine furniture designer in Toronto under 'MLH Productions'.
+Holton apprenticed with her father, Luther Janna Holton (1922–2002), cabinetmaker and sole-proprietor of Holton Fine Furniture of Hamilton before going into business for herself in 1986 as a Canadian fine furniture designer in Toronto under 'MLH Productions'.

 Her furniture works can be found in national public and international private collections, including the Royal Ontario Museum, (curio box & display cabinets), the Canadian Film Centre, (library reception), Stanley Ho of Hong Kong (bedroom & dining room suite), David C.W.
 MacDonald of Toronto ('Temagami' pedestals, 'Wolf Settee Courting Bench' & 'Thee Mirror), Rosamond Ivey of Toronto (bedroom suite) and Elizabeth Hanson of Toronto (children beds).

 The Hanson commission of 'three children's beds designed by MLH' was published in 'Furniture: Architects & Designers Originals by Carol Soucek King, MFA, PhD in 1994.
 Holton and Frank Gehry were the only Canadians honoured in this publication about international furniture designers.

 One commission, 'The Four Canadian Fireside Chairs' was the subject of her second novel, The Gilded Beaver by Anonymous.

 Filmmaking

 Holton began working in film with Jane Walker Manchee, as co-producer, director, writer and sound recordist for their first 54 min documentary, In the Eye of the Hunter (1984-1986).
 The film was broadcast on Cable 10, Toronto, for six months in a late night spot.

 Over the last 20 years, Holton has created over forty additional short documentary films, under 15 minutes each.
 In 2015, Holton's film & photographic works were shown in The World's Shortest Film Fest, as part of the Niagara Film Festival and Oakville Film Festival.
 Her 14-minute documentary, 'Harold Dickert: Burlington Luthier', was shown at the Hamilton Music & Film Festival in September 2015.
 Her documentary, 'David Lambert: Fastest Knot-Tyer in Canada', was shown at the 10th Annual Hamilton Film Festival in November 2015.

 Her first dramatic narrative short film (25 minutes), The Frozen Goose, was based on her published short story of the same name, included as the end story in the WW1 anthology, Engraved: Canadian Stories of WW1, published by Seriphim Editions in 2014.
 Shot in February 2016, with a cast of five, at Westfield Heritage Centre in Rockton and other rural historic locations, the world premier of this period film was held at the Art Gallery of Burlington, on September 11, 2016.
 It screened twice during the 11th Annual Hamilton Film Festival.
-After a brief local theatrical release, it was broadcast on COGECO Halton during Remembrance Week and on CABLE 14 Hamilton as a Christmas Special on December 16 in 2017.
+After a brief local theatrical release, it was broadcast on COGECO Halton during Remembrance Week and on CABLE 14 Hamilton as a Christmas Special on December 16, 2017.
 The film has since been licensed to educational distributor, McIntyre Media, for the domestic market.